 Even under the best of circumstances any investigation into Trump’s activities with Russia is unlikely to unearth evidence in Russian control.
 To further their investigation, the Senate and Mr. Mueller will only be able to rely on evidence in the control of the US and its allies.

-If you require assistance obtaining evidence abroad, contact LLS today to learn how we can assist you.
+If you require assistance obtaining evidence abroad from Russia (or any other countries), contact LLS today to learn how we can assist you.
+With more than 35 years of experience, we are one of the US’s premier sources of international litigation support.

 Eric Lichtblau and Steven Lee Myers: Investigating Donald Trump, F.B.I.
 Sees No Clear Link to Russia.
 NY Times OCT.
 31, 2016 (internet edition).